UKGovernmentBEIS/orpml/README.md

 # ORPML

-Contains the explanation, schemas and example usage of ORPML (TO BE TRANSFERED TO DBaT WHEN READY)
+Contains the explanation, schemas and example usage of ORPML

 ## What is ORPML?

 ORPML stands for Open Regulation Platform Markup Language.
 It describes regulatory content that is resident in the [Open Regulation Platform](https://app.dev.open-regulation.beis.gov.uk/unauthorised/ingest) (ORP).
-The ORP is owned by the [Better Regulation Executive](https://www.gov.uk/government/groups/better-regulation-executive) (BRE) - a division within the [Department for Business and Trade](https://www.gov.uk/government/organisations/department-for-business-and-trade) (DBaT).
+The ORP is owned by the [Better Regulation Executive](https://www.gov.uk/government/groups/better-regulation-executive) (BRE) - a division within the [Department for Business and Trade](https://www.gov.uk/government/organisations/department-for-business-and-trade) (DBT).

 Data passed to the ORP (for ingestion) and search results for queries on the ORP, will both use these schemas for accepting and formatting data.